FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+1) The system welcomes you and asks you where you want to go.
+2) You then tell it "I want to go to Ilan's lab".
+It will look through the database of directions it has to find the one that matches yours
+3) For the purposes of this demo, I will use my fridge and the instructions will come as I type it into the webpage
+4) It first says "Walk straight and turn left".
+Then the person tells the pi "Done"
+5) Once it hears "done", it gives the next step of "Walk 2 steps forward and then turn left"
+6) If a person is approaching a wall, it will warn them and say "You are too close to an object"

 *Include videos or screencaptures of both the system and the controller.*